ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 - Engagement
 - Diversity of programs
 - 'Spread' of activities for children and adults

+For these and other measures detailed in this report we created
+- a distribution of values for each measure - finding the 'typical' values, the general ranges, and also noting extreme outliers
+- a breakdown of these values at an individual hub level - mapping a value back to its hub, and using heatmapping to compare these values to each other at a hub level

 #### 2. Creation of a Hidden Markov Model
 Another key measure of success was Hub use over time.
 To assist with this measure we created a [Hidden Markov Model](https://en.wikipedia.org/wiki/Hidden_Markov_model) (HMM), to allow the oganisation to compare a single Hub to itself over time, to see how it is tracking against its own past behaviour.

 ### Data Considerations
 #### Activities
-For the purposes of our analysis we decided to narrow our focus to activities belonging to the Programmed Activities and Education and Training categories of activities only.
-We opted focus on the first 2 for the following reasons:
+For the purposes of our analysis we decided to narrow our focus to activities belonging to the Programmed Activities, and Education and Training categories of activities only.
+We opted focus on these 2 for the following reasons:
 - Programmed Activities and Education and Training we felt represented CHA's core business.
 They are frequent, regular, and are proactively organised and scheduled
-- For other categories (`One Off Events` and `Service Referrals`) there were issues with data scarcity and unreliability.
-FOr example, though manyu Service Referral activities were recorded, there was an almost total lack of recorded participants
+- For other categories (One Off Events and Service Referrals) there were issues with data scarcity and unreliability.
+For example, though many Service Referral activities were recorded, there was an almost total lack of participants recorded

 #### Participants
 Based on advice from CHA representatives, we focused our analysis on Child and Adult participants only.